v1p3rrrrr/InstaRedirect/README.md

 InstaRedirect is a Google Chrome extension that allows you to redirect links from Instagram to other platforms or services.
-It provides a convenient way to customize the redirection destination when navigating from Instagram to external websites.

 Features: